 Second, businesses express concern about the cumulative impact of regulation.
 They point out that employers are expected to act as tax gatherers via PAYE (deduction at source employee taxation) and the national insurance contribution system.
 Employers are expected to pay out sickness benefit and income support in the form of tax credits.
 And then employers' contractual relationship with their employees is affected by a raft of legislation aimed at protecting employees against unfair dismissal, ensuring they earn a minimum wage, and have access to "family friendly" rights to take time off work to look after children ..... not to mention health & safety legislation, disability discrimination legislation and so on and on and on!

-Ministers have responded to these concerns in a number of ways, most recently by considering regulatory budgets and and introducing one in, one out - and then two out - and then three out - rules.
+The OECD publishes worldwide Indicators of Product Market Regulation which generally show that the UK is one of the least regulated countries in the world.
+But the OECD also stresses that 'regulatory costs are the least controlled and least accountable amongst government costs.
+Many governments have no idea how much of their national wealth they are spending through regulation'.
+UK Ministers have responded to these concerns in a number of ways, including by considering regulatory budgets and introducing one in, one out - and then two out - and then three out - rules.
 More detail is here.

 The problem is even worse in the public sector, which is subject to much of the regulation that applies to the private sector, as well as its its own panoply of guidance, rules, regulations and inspection.
 This leads to constant complaints from, for instance, the police and doctors that they spend all their time filling in forms rather than collaring criminals or treating people.
 Unfortunately the obvious answer - which is to employ assistants to do the more routine work - runs up against two problems.
 First, politicians are determined to cut, not increase, the number of bureaucrats to release staff for "the front line".
 Second, unions (supported by the media) object to cuts in the numbers of doctors, police or whatever, so it is difficult to find the savings necessary to pay for the improved support, even if the net result would be more efficient.